 Denial of Service (DoS) attacks occur due to flooding a target website with requests with such volume that the website suffers disruptions for legitimate users.

 While this list is not comprehensive, it does give you an idea of what threats exist and how each of them can affect you.
-By learning more about these security threats, or hiring specialists in IT services for government, you can begin to design your website to minimize the risk of these issues occurring.
+By learning more about these security threats, or hiring Field IT support specialists for government, you can begin to design your website to minimize the risk of these issues occurring.

 What’s at Risk?